Impact events in fiction: Near misses

 Beyond direct collisions, near misses are also common.
 A comet that grazes the Earth's surface carries several humans with it on its continued trajectory through the Solar System in Jules Verne's 1877 novel Hector Servadac.
 In H. G. Wells's 1897 short story "The Star", the close approach of the titular object to Earth causes natural disasters, intense heating, and millions of deaths.
 In Tove Jansson's 1946 Moomin novel Comet in Moominland, a predicted impact instead turns out a near miss, but heat from the comet nevertheless results in a drought.
 In Fritz Leiber's 1964 novel The Wanderer, the close passage of another planet wreaks havoc on Earth through its gravitational effects.

 Impacting elsewhere

 Besides Earth, impact events may also strike other celestial objects.
 In Robert Duncan Milne's 1882 short story duology "Into the Sun" and "Plucked from the Burning", society collapses when Earth undergoes a global heat wave as a result of a comet striking the Sun.
-Collisions with the Moon pose threats to humanity in Jack McDevitt's 1998 novel Moonfall, where the impact shatters the Moon and spreads debris towards Earth, and Susan Beth Pfeffer's 2010 novel This World We Live In, where it alters the Moon's orbit and causes weather patterns on Earth to be disrupted.
+Collisions with the Moon pose threats to humanity in Jack McDevitt's 1998 novel Moonfall, where the impact shatters the Moon and spreads debris towards Earth, and Susan Beth Pfeffer's 2006–2013 The Last Survivors series, where it alters the Moon's orbit and causes weather patterns on Earth to be disrupted.